American Girl Addy Civil War Unit Study

 Many people who had owned slaves were angry about the new laws and so they made life very hard for the freed people.
 It was almost impossible to find work, and homes, and land.

-Many of the slaves knew this good news all those years ago, and so they waited patiently and endured all the bad things that were happening to them, and they kept hoping and believing and having faith.
+Many people who lived during the Civil War knew this good news all those years ago, and so they waited patiently and endured all the bad things that were happening to them, and they kept hoping and believing and having faith.

 Did you think I was going to say Jesus?

-Well, you’re right.
-It’s the INCREDIBLE, AMAZING, UNENDING, ENORMOUS LOVE of Jesus.
+It’s the INCREDIBLE, AMAZING, UNENDING, UNFAILING, ENORMOUS LOVE of Jesus!
 Why is that good news?
-Because His love for ALL people is so big, that He chose to come to earth and make a way for everyone to be SET FREE !!!
+Because His love for ALL people is so BIG, that He chose to come to earth and make a way for everyone to be SET FREE !!!
 He set us all free from sin, and fear, and death FOREVER!

-*The story of the slavery of the Israelites really illustrates so well that God has a plan for His people for all time and He WILL carry it out throughout history .
-This would be a good lesson to tie everything together and point to the ultimate deliverer, Jesus Christ!
+*The story of the slavery of the Israelites really illustrates so well that God has had a plan for His people for all time and He WILL carry it out throughout history .
+This would be a good lesson to tie everything together that we have been learning about, and point to the ultimate deliverer of all those in slavery, Jesus Christ!

 *The Slavery of the Israelites